Black Covert Woodland, near Aberystwyth

 Sheltered picnic site with riverside walk

-Walking trails through huge beech trees with views over surrounding hills
+Walks through huge beech trees with views over hills

 The Arch car park and picnic area is named after a spectacular old masonry arch which sits by the side of the road from Devil's Bridge.